7 Benefits of Digital Menus That Make Paper Menus Obsolete

 Every time you change a price, add a seasonal dish, or fix a typo, a paper menu requires a full reprint.
 Design fees, printing costs, and delivery time add up fast.
 A restaurant with 30 tables that updates its menu quarterly can easily spend €800 or more per year on printing alone.

 With a digital menu for restaurants, that expense disappears.
 Updates take seconds and cost nothing.
 You make the change on your screen, and every customer sees it immediately.
-Over a year, the savings from this single benefit alone can pay for a digital menu platform many times over — especially when plans like EatQR start at just €4.99/month.
+Over a year, the savings from this single benefit alone are pure profit — especially when a tool like EatQR is 100% free with no signup or subscription.

 2. Multilingual Menus Without Hiring Translators